overnetti/Mastermind/README.md

 #### LevelUserService
 - Reward at specific levels
 - Achievements at specific levels

+#### Users
+- More data collection when creating a user
+- Tracking sessionIds for a game session

 ## Contributions
 Please feel free to contribute to this project by either submitting an issue or opening a pull request.
 All contributions